sanjosh/csdocs/gpu/best_practices.md

 L1 cache line is 128 bytes
 L2 cache line

+misc points
-loads/store by threads in warp can be coalesced under certain conditions number of memory transactions = number of cache lines hit by threads in warp access patterns are useful -- k-th thread accesses k-th word in cache line
+* loads/store by threads in warp can be coalesced under certain conditions.
+* number of memory transactions = number of cache lines hit by threads in warp.
+* access patterns are useful -- k-th thread accesses k-th word in cache line.

 # Shared memory

+points
-when multiple threads in warp request same shmem loc, its a broadcast when diff warps request same shmem loc, it is serialized No penalty for unaligned access from shmem by a warp (unlike global mem)
+* when multiple threads in warp request same shmem loc, its a broadcast
+* when diff warps request same shmem loc, it is serialized
+* No penalty for unaligned access from shmem by a warp (unlike global mem)

 # Local mem is off-chip and as expensive as global memory

-variables written as ".local" in ptx nvcc option -ptxas-options=-v
+variables written as ".local" in ptx. nvcc option -ptxas-options=-v

 # Plot by Compute capability

-Host to device BW
+* Host to device BW
-device to GPU BW for each RAM type
+* device to GPU BW for each RAM type
-GPU freq
+* GPU freq
-num threads, warps, blocks
+* num threads, warps, blocks
-Memory types
+* Memory types
-L1 and L2 cache
+* L1 and L2 cache

 # Resource usage

-hardware occupancy - aim for 50 percent register pressure
+* hardware occupancy - aim for 50 percent
+* register pressure
-CUDA Occupancy Calculator spreadsheet
+* CUDA Occupancy Calculator spreadsheet
-Check concurrentKernels field in cudaDeviceProp
+* Check concurrentKernels field in cudaDeviceProp

 # CUDA Contexts

-Avoid multiple contexts per GPU
+* Avoid multiple contexts per GPU
-Use primary context
+* Use primary context
-Cuda context defines single host process access to GPU Contexts sharing same GPU are time sliced
+* Cuda context defines single host process access to GPU
+* Contexts sharing same GPU are time sliced
-But see CUDA Multi process Service...
+* But see CUDA Multi process Service...

 # Misc

-Use signed int as loop variables avoid use of "__syncthreads__" inside divergent code
+* Use signed int as loop variables
+* avoid use of "__syncthreads__" inside divergent code